Myotonic dystrophy: DM2

 The microsatellite expansion responsible for DM2 is of cytosine-cytosine-thymine-guanine (CCTG) repeats, classifying it as a tetranucleotide repeat disorder.
 This expansion occurs in the first intron CNBP gene on chromosome 3.

 The repeat expansion for DM2 is much larger than for DM1, ranging from 75 to over 11,000 repeats.
 Like DM1, the size of the microsatellite repeat array lengthens from generation to generation.
 Unlike DM1, anticipation does not result, as the degree of repeat expansion beyond 75 repeats does not affect the age of onset or disease severity.

 The repeat expansion produces an RNA transcript that binds to RNA-binding proteins such as MBNL1, as in DM1.
 Also, repeat expansion likely reduces expression of CNBP, loss of which causes muscle toxicity.

 Pathophysiology

 Molecular

-Mutations of DM1 and DM2 cause production of RNA that sequesters RNA-binding proteins, causing dysregulated RNA splicing.
+Mutations of DM1 and DM2 cause the production of RNA that sequesters RNA-binding proteins, causing dysregulated RNA splicing.
 This dysregulated RNA splicing is particularly toxic to skeletal, cardiac, and smooth muscle.
 One example in DM1 involves the chloride channel ClC-1.
 Mutated DMPK RNA binds to MBNL1, causing ClC-1 pre-mRNA to be spliced into the fetal form instead of the adult form.
 Functional loss of the chloride channel causes myotonia.